paigemoody/weapons_classification_resources/README.md

 This tool guides users through a step-by-step visual taxonomy to classify an item down to its **type** (ARCS Levels 1–3), then provides guidance on how to proceed toward **identification** (determining make, model, and variant).

-## Live Demo

-Deploy to GitHub Pages and access at `https://yourusername.github.io/your-repo-name/`

 ## How to Update the Classification Tree